Want to contribute to the CDA blog?

-- Before you start drafting your post, there are a couple of simple submission guidelines.
-Please browse the topics currently in the blog to make sure your content aligns with the typical topics covered.
+- Please browse the topics currently in the blog to make sure your content aligns with the typical topics covered.
 These topics include: Disability Causes, Facts, Disability Insurance, Health and Wellness, Insurance, Living with Disability, News, Personal Finance, Protect Your Income, and the Workplace.

 - We expect original, unpublished*, high quality work, and we welcome opinion and/or controversy–but you better be prepared to back it up, both within the body of the article (with links to research, etc.) as well as in the comment stream.

 - We also ask that you actively share your post within your own social networks.

 - Your content should be 500-750 words long.

 - Please include links to your personal social media properties, blog/websites, etc., as well as a short bio, and the email address affiliated with your Gravatar.

 - If you don’t have a Gravatar account yet – it’s super easy to set up.
 Finally, any images you embed in your content should also be sent as separate JPEGs.
 We are serious about ethical content usage and ask that you only embed images you’ve created, or that you have written permission from the creator to publish with your post.